Terra Docs

 Phone

 In the context of this documentation, an Android/iOS device will be referred to as a phone.
-This will be an iOS or Android phone which connects to a streaming wearable, and sends data to the broker.
+This will be an iOS or Android phone which connects to a streaming wearable, and sends data to the .

 Device